explorer-notes/git/README.md

 - `git push -u orgin BRANCHNAME` - use this command when you want to add branch to your remote repository.

+- `git fetch -p` - looks for dead branches and removes references to them.
+It's helpful if you deleted branches from Github website.

+- `git fetch` - use this when you want to update local branches list.
+It's useful when you create branch directly from Github website.

+- `git pull --all` - this command will update all branches from your remote repo.

+- `git push origin :BRANCHNAME` - it will delete branch from your remote repository

+**Changing default branch**

+It's usually the good idea to have one **stable** branch that is production ready and one **development branch** where you work on your code.
+When your development branch will reach production ready state then you merge those changes to the stable branch.
+:exclamation: Be careful which default branch you choose, because it **affetcs cloning and merging options.**

+**Rebase**

+- `git pull --rebase` - if you have one commit made in your local repository and one commit made remotely.
+You do pull after your local commit.
+Then order of your local commits will be **local -> remote.** When you add `--rebase` flag this order will be reversed **remote -> local.**

+## Tags

 **Creating aliases**